 Communication

-A good provider will keep you informed.
-Ask how they communicate with families — whether through regular reviews, digital updates, or phone calls.
-You should always feel able to pick up the phone and speak to someone if you have a concern.
+A good provider keeps you in the loop.
+Ask how they stay in touch with families — whether that’s through regular reviews, digital updates, or phone calls.
+You should always feel like you can pick up the phone and speak to someone if something’s on your mind.

 Step 6: What to Expect When Care Begins

-Once you have chosen a provider and a care plan has been agreed, care will typically begin within a few days to a couple of weeks, depending on availability and the complexity of the care needed.
-Here is what the first few weeks usually look like:
+Once you’ve chosen a provider and agreed on a care plan, things usually get started within a few days to a couple of weeks, depending on availability and how complex the care is.
+Here’s what those first few weeks typically look like:

-- Introduction visit: A senior member of the care team will visit to introduce themselves, go through the care plan in detail, and answer any questions.
+- Introduction visit: A senior member of the care team will pop in to introduce themselves, go through the care plan properly, and answer any questions you’ve got.

-- First care calls: The initial visits may be slightly longer to allow the care worker and the person receiving care to get to know each other.
+- First care calls: The early visits might run a bit longer so the care worker and your loved one can get to know each other.

-- Review: Most providers will carry out a review within the first few weeks to check that the care plan is working well and make any adjustments.
+- Review: Most providers will check in within the first few weeks to make sure the care plan is working well and tweak anything that needs adjusting.

-- Ongoing communication: You should receive regular updates and be invited to periodic reviews, usually every few months or whenever needs change.
+- Ongoing communication: You’ll get regular updates and be invited to reviews, usually every few months or whenever needs change.

-It is completely normal for it to take a little time to adjust.
-A small amount of anxiety at the start is natural, both for the person receiving care and for their family.
-A compassionate, well-trained care team will take this in their stride and work gently to build trust and confidence.
+It’s completely normal for it to take a little while to settle in.
+A bit of anxiety at the start is natural — for your loved one and for you.
+A good care team will understand that and take it gently, building trust and confidence over time.

 Can I Arrange Domiciliary Care Privately?

-Yes.
-You do not have to go through the local authority.
-Many families choose to arrange and fund domiciliary care privately, which can sometimes mean shorter waiting times and greater flexibility in the hours and type of care provided.
+Absolutely.
+You don’t have to go through the council at all.
+Lots of families choose to arrange and pay for care privately, which can sometimes mean shorter waiting times and more flexibility with hours and the type of care you get.

-If you choose to self-fund, you should still ensure the provider is registered with CIW and that a thorough care plan is developed.
-At Accredilink, we work with both local authority-funded and privately funded clients, and the standard of care is the same regardless of how it is funded.
+If you do go down this route, just make sure the provider is registered with CIW and that they put together a proper care plan.
+At Accredilink, we work with families who are council-funded and families who self-fund — and the standard of care is exactly the same either way.

 How Accredilink Can Help

-We are a CIW-registered domiciliary care provider serving Denbighshire, Conwy, and Wrexham.
+We’re a CIW-registered domiciliary care provider covering Denbighshire, Conwy, and Wrexham.
 Our team includes experienced care workers and emergency care responders available on shift around the clock.
-Whether you need a few visits a week or more intensive support, we are here to help.
+Whether you need a few visits a week or something more intensive, we’re here for you.

-If you are thinking about arranging care for a loved one and are not sure where to start, we are always happy to have an informal conversation.
-There is no obligation, and we will do our best to point you in the right direction — even if that means recommending another service.
+If you’re thinking about care for a loved one and aren’t sure where to begin, we’d love to chat.
+There’s no obligation at all, and we’ll always do our best to point you in the right direction — even if that means suggesting someone else.